Story of Change

 While serving as the executive director of the Chana and Samuel Levis Foundation, Rivera-Hernández developed the award-winning social emotional learning program “Metamorfosis Escolar” recognized by the Merck Foundation with its Innovation Award.
 She later spearheaded a highly lauded educational leadership project for Sapientis, that brought the school community to the forefront of the decision-making process.
 She has managed other programs sponsored by a diverse array of funding sources, including federal and local government agencies, foundations, corporations, and individual donors.
 Most recently, she was instrumental at Juntos y Unidos por Puerto Rico in guiding philanthropic capital to effectively address relief and recovery efforts after Hurricanes Irma and Maria.
 An active leader within the nonprofit community with a strong network and solid reputation, Rivera-Hernandez continuous search for excellence and innovation motivated her to complete professional certifications in Design Thinking and Social Media, and to launch her own podcast www.pivot-es.com.
 Pivot-ES is an award winner podcast by the Latin Podcast Award 2020.
 Also, Rivera-Hernández is the book author of Pivots: Agents of Change Taking Action published on 2021 and have more than 60 pieces of aquarelle and acrylic paint art creating by her own.

 Mariely is an active fellow of the Robert Wood Johnson Foundation’s Culture of Health Leaders national program.
 The program fosters collaboration between people from all fields and professions that have an influence on people’s health to build just and thriving communities.
-She is also pursuing a second master degree, graduate studies at the University of Puerto Rico School of Communication.
+She is also pursuing a second master degree, graduate studies at the University of Puerto Rico College of Communication and Information.